jeffpascal/Java-EE-Performance-tuning/README.md

   - The client virtual machine is tuned to reduce the startup time and memory footprint.
 - Server virtual Machine
   - This virtual machine is designed to maximize program execution speed.
 It can be invoked by using the -server command-line option when launching the application.

+- Heap Area
+  - The heap area represents the runtime data area, from which the memory is allocated for all class instances and arrays, and is created during the virtual machine startup.